HUD-Software/core/README.md

 `Core` is the heart of the HUD-engine for [HUD-Software](https://github.com/HUD-Software).

-It provides low level C++ features like that is close to C++ STL implmentation:
+It provides low level C++ features like that is close to C++ STL implementation:

 - Containers: array (std::vector), pair, tuple, optional, shared_pointer, unique_pointer, etc...
 - Debugging features: conditional break, debugger attached checker, callstacks, etc...